 The integrity of neutral connections in the system may be impacted over time by aging assets, loose connections, and corrosion.
 Evoenergy undertakes immediate rectification works once these faults are known.
 However, there is potential for hazards to remain undetected.
 Neutral to earth voltage is being monitored by Evoenergy at times when reactive and pro-active measurements are conducted in the system with the use of the portable monitoring and measurement devices.

 4.2.2 Power quality - what we have achieved during the last year?

-During the last year Evoenergy conducted proactive power quality monitoring programs, investigated, and resolved a number of network power quality issues and researched and trailed new methods.
+In 2020-21, Evoenergy conducted proactive power quality monitoring programs and investigated power quality issues.